Papdi lot (પાપડીનો લોટ )(rice flour)

 - Add green chilies and oil.
 Take care as the boiling chilies can irritate the throat and eyes.
 Let it boil for 3-4 minutes more.

-- Turn off the heat and immediately add the flour, constantly stirring.
+- Turn off the heat and immediately add the flour, stirring constantly.
 The resultant dough should be lump-free and semi-solid.
 If there appears to be lots of lumps then break them up using a large fork.
 If the dough has become too solid then add more warm water.
 If it seems to be very runny, wait for a few minutes before adding any more flour, as sometimes the extra water is absorbed by the flour and you will still get semi-solid dough.

 - Place in another oiled container that will fit into a steamer comfortably.
 Leave enough space in between to let the steam circulate freely.
 Re cook the kneaded dough in the hot steamer for a further 20-25 minutes.